 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses," to require the measurement of expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable forecasts.
-The ASU is effective for interim and annual periods beginning after December 15, 2020, for private companies; this effective date is applicable to us due to the JOBS Act exemption described above.
-Therefore, we plan to further evaluate the timing and anticipated impact of the adoption of this ASU on our consolidated financial statements in future periods.
+The ASU is effective for interim and annual periods beginning after December 15, 2020 for private companies; this effective date is applicable to us due to the JOBS Act exemption described above.
+Therefore, we plan to further evaluate the anticipated impact of the adoption of this ASU on our consolidated financial statements in future periods.

 In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments," to provide clarity on how certain cash receipt and cash payment transactions are presented and classified within the statement of cash flows.
-The ASU is effective for interim and annual periods beginning after December 15, 2018, for private companies; this effective date is applicable for us due to the JOBS Act exemption described above.
-Therefore, we plan to further evaluate the timing and anticipated impact of the adoption of this ASU on our consolidated financial statements in future periods.
+The ASU is effective for interim and annual periods beginning after December 15, 2018 for private companies; this effective date is applicable for us due to the JOBS Act exemption described above.
+We do not anticipated any material impact on our consolidated financial statements in future periods as a result of the adoption of this ASU.

-Note 2.
+Note 4.
 Marketable Securities